gitDanilo/RE2Tool/README.md

 ## How to use

 Just start the game and press "INSERT" if you want to change overlay position or hide it.
+If you want to disable the hitmark press "DELETE".

 ## Thanks